bucsspring2024/final-project-gggg/README.md

 - Step 3: Ensure that the ball moves continuously and bounces off the paddles and walls.
 - Expected Outcome: The ball moves smoothly and interacts correctly with game elements.

-### Test 4: Score Tracking
+### Test 4: Menu Pop-Up

-- Step 1: Start the game.
+- Step 1: Launch the Pong game.
-- Step 2: Play several rounds, allowing the ball to go past the opponent's paddle.
+- Step 2: Observe the initial game screen.
-- Step 3: Monitor the score display to ensure it updates accurately.
+- Step 3: Verify that a menu pops up with the message "Press Space to Start Playing Pong!".
-- Expected Outcome: The score increments correctly when the ball passes the opponent's paddle and updates on the score display.
+- Expected Outcome: A menu should appear at the beginning of the game, prompting the player to press the spacebar to start playing.

-### Test 5: Game Over Condition
+### Test 5: Game Over Message Display

 - Step 1: Start the game.
 - Step 2: Play until one player reaches the winning score limit (e.g., 3 points).
-- Step 3: Verify that the game ends and displays a game over message.
+- Step 3: Observe the game screen.
-- Expected Outcome: The game ends when one player reaches the winning score limit, and a game over message is displayed.
+- Expected Outcome: After a player reaches the winning score limit, a game over message should appear, indicating the end of the game.